Sheffield Wednesday F.C.: Crest

 Since 1912, the owl has become a theme that has run throughout the club.
 The original club crest was introduced in 1956 and consisted of a shield showing a traditionally drawn owl perched on a branch.
 The White Rose of York was depicted below the branch alluding to the home county of Yorkshire and the sheaves of Sheffield (Sheaf field) were shown at either side of the owl's head.
 The club's Latin motto, Consilio et Animis, was displayed beneath the shield.
 This translates into English as "By Wisdom and Courage".

-The crest was changed in 1970 to a minimalist version designed by a local art student, and this logo was used by the club, with variations, until 1995, when it was replaced by a similar design to the original crest.
+The crest was changed in 1970 to a minimalist version designed by a local art student, Robert Walker, and this logo was used by the club, with variations, until 1995, when it was replaced by a similar design to the original crest.
 It again featured a traditionally drawn owl perched on a branch although the design of both had changed.
 The sheaves were replaced by a stylised SWFC logo that had been in use on club merchandise for several years prior to the introduction of the new crest.
 The Yorkshire Rose was moved to above the owl's head to make way for the words Sheffield Wednesday.
 The word Hillsborough was also curved around the top of the design.
 The club motto was absent on the new design.
 The crest was encased in a new shape of shield.
 This crest remained in use for only a few years, during which several versions were used with different colours, including a white crest with blue stripes down either side and the colouring of the detail inverted.

 In 1999, the minimalist version was brought back, albeit inside a crest, and with the addition of a copyright symbol in 2002.
 In 2016, new owner Dejphon Chansiri again changed the club crest, opting for a similar design to the 1956 badge.
+Following the April 2026 change of ownership, new chairman David Storch started a consultation about reintroducing the minimalist version of the Owl badge, with the change ratified by the EFL in June 2026.